-Sampling under this IFGMP will be conducted in MY 2023, from October 1, 2022, to September 30, 2023.
+Sampling under this IFGMP will be conducted in MY 2024, from October 1, 2023, to September 30, 2024.
 Table 1.8-1 presents a proposed sampling schedule.
 Following submittal of this IFGMP to NMED, a finalized sampling schedule for each monitoring group or watershed will be developed to ensure the monitoring frequency is met during the implementation year of the plan.
 The Consent Order requires all monitoring wells within a watershed to be sampled within 21 days of the start of the groundwater sampling event.
+Furthermore, before the commencement of sampling activities, NMED is provided a detailed schedule 15 days in advance per the requirements of the Consent Order.
 For this IFGMP, monitoring groups for project areas are the primary organizational structure for sampling, and sampling campaigns for project area monitoring groups will be completed within 21 days.
 Monitoring of White Rock Canyon locations within the General Surveillance monitoring group will be completed within 21 days, while other General Surveillance locations will be sampled throughout the monitoring year during sampling campaigns for nearby monitoring groups.

-1.9 Groundwater-Level Monitoring
+1.9 Groundwater-Level and Spring and Base-Flow Discharge Monitoring